hexbatch/apple-core/v1/docs/layers/m-eco-layers/goals.md

 Goals can be nested and grouped in operation to produce more complex goals.
 So events can be sent for both the smaller goals and the more complex goals.

-Meeting goals can be attached to a transaction, so the goal achiever gets tokens
+Meeting goals can be attached to a transaction, so the goal achiever gets tokens.

+Goals can be made out of Interface operations.
+Can match the number of a desired aggregated operation to the aggregated of the operation, or indeed if the operation is true or false bool interface operations can be weighted to make a goal score